taylorsj1980/notifications-php-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client will return an `array` of received text messages.
+If the request to the client is successful, the client returns an `array`.

 ```php
 [